-One thing you must bear in mind when towing is that the speed limits for those with a caravan or trailer on the back are different from those that apply for solo cars – on certain roads.
+One thing that it is important to bear in mind before you set off on tour is that the speed limits for towing a caravan or trailer on the back are different from those that apply for solo cars – on certain roads.

 If there are no temporary restrictions (such as from roadworks or alternative speed limits on smart motorways), then the speed limit for cars that aren’t towing a caravan or trailer is 70mph.

-But you will need to travel more slowly when you are towing your caravan; in this case, 60mph is your limit.
+However, the speed limit when towing a caravan will be different – you will need to travel more slowly.
+In this case, 60mph is your limit.

-This is a sensible maximum, helping to keep both you and your outfit safe and stable.
+This is a sensible maximum when towing on a motorway, helping to keep both you and your outfit safe and stable.
 Of course, if a temporary lower limit is being applied to all traffic, this must be adhered to.

 What’s more, you’re not allowed into the outside lane if the motorway has three lanes or more.
 If there are only two lanes, it’s fine for you to use the outside lane for overtaking; as when driving solo, you should pull back into the left as soon as possible after your overtaking manoeuvre.

-The maximum speed at which you’re allowed to tow on a dual carriageway (assuming that no other temporary or permanent limits are in place) is 60mph.
+The maximum speed at which you’re allowed to tow on a dual carriageway (assuming that there are no other temporary or permanent limits in place) is 60mph.

 Somewhat confusingly, though, if the posted limit is 60mph, you’re also allowed to travel at that speed – you don’t need to drop your speed by 10mph in line with the rest of the traffic.